-Comments on and criticisms of these proposals must be submitted to USDOL within 60 days after their publication in the Federal Register (rather than 90 days, as in 2003).
-It is not yet clear when this publication will occur; as of the time of this posting, the Federal Register website does not reflect that the proposals have been filed there.
+Comments on and criticisms of these proposals must be submitted to DOL within 60 days after their publication in the Federal Register.
+It is not yet clear when this publication will occur.
+We urge employers to 1) evaluate immediately what these changes would mean for your organization and employees; and 2) consider preparing comments for submission to DOL (copies of which might perhaps be sent to an employer's Senators and Representatives).

-We urge employers to:

-- Evaluate immediately what these changes would mean for their organizations and employees; and - Consider preparing comments for submission to USDOL (copies of which might perhaps be sent to an employer's Senators and Representatives).

-Furthermore, employers who have not already done so should start thinking right now about:
+And employers who have not already done so should start thinking right now about:

-- Whether and how to bolster the FLSA exemption status of those whom management treats as exempt under Section 13(a)(1); - What other FLSA exemptions might apply to one or more employees; and - What alternative FLSA-compliant pay plans would serve management's needs if it decides to convert one or more employees to non-exempt status.
-As we have said, usually there are entirely lawful ways to establish new pay plans that, when properly administered, could result in little or no increase in the employees' pay.
+- whether and how to bolster the FLSA exemption status of those whom management treats as exempt under Section 13(a)(1); - what other FLSA exemptions might apply to one or more employees; and - what alternative FLSA-compliant pay plans would serve management's needs if it decides to convert one or more employees to non-exempt status.
+Usually there are entirely lawful ways to establish new pay plans that, when properly administered, could result in little or no increase in the employees' pay.